rabbanitw/tinyreason/README.md

+Experimental play to see what types of datasets tiny recursive reasoning models can work with. original README below.

 # Less is More: Recursive Reasoning with Tiny Networks

 This is the codebase for the paper: "Less is More: Recursive Reasoning with Tiny Networks".
 TRM is a recursive reasoning approach that achieves amazing scores of 45% on ARC-AGI-1 and 8% on ARC-AGI-2 using a tiny 7M parameters neural network.